thomaslule/postgres-s3-backup/README.md

 - required: true

-## Limitation
+## Postgres version

-This docker image uses `pg_dump` and if its version isn't exactly the same as the postgres server version, this tool will fail with the error `aborting because of server version mismatch`.
+You must chose the image that corresponds to your postgres version, or you will get an error `aborting because of server version mismatch`.
+This is because this tool uses `pg_dump` and it only works for a server with the same version.

-In order to have the same `pg_dump` version as your database, you must rebuild this image from another alpine version, you can search an alpine branch that contain the right postgres version [here](https://pkgs.alpinelinux.org/packages?name=postgresql-client&branch=v3.11).
+If you want to build your own image for another version, you can search an alpine branch that contain the right postgres version [here](https://pkgs.alpinelinux.org/packages?name=postgresql-client&branch=v3.11).